What are railway gradient posts?

 Why are railway gradient posts necessary?

 The short answer is "because most of Britain's railways are not flat".
 Rather, they undulate significantly, as illustrated by the gradient diagrams below (see Figures 3, 4 & 5).

 The drivers and firemen working steam locomotives need to have a detailed knowledge of the line and its gradients so they can ensure that enough steam is available to power the locomotive at all times, but without wasting coal and / or water.

 In the past, the guard on unfitted freight trains needed a similar level of route knowledge so that, just before and immediately after each significant change in gradient, he could manually engage / disengage the brakes in the guards van (and, where necessary, on individual wagons along the length of the train).

 The Settle-Carlisle Railway was built with a 'ruling' gradient of one in a hundred (1 : 100).
 This means that the steepest sections of the route climb or fall one unit (e.g. one foot or one metre) for every one hundred of the same units travelled horizontally.
 Many sections of the Settle-Carlisle line have shallower gradients and some sections are level.
-However, the infamous 'Long Drag' is an almost continuous thirteen mile 1 in 100 climb from Settle Junction to the south end of Blea Moor Tunnel.
-In steam days, this presented an exceptionally tough challenge for both the locomotives and their crew.
+However, the infamous 'Long Drag' is an almost continuous thirteen mile 1 in 100 climb from Settle Junction to the south end of Blea Moor Tunnel (see Figure 3).
+In steam days, this presented an exceptionally tough challenge for both the locomotives and their crews.